Would you like to know how to easily roast beetroot in a way that keeps the nutrition in?

 On top of that beets contain lots of fiber, vitamins, and minerals, making them an awesome addition to your diet.

-Lots more vitamins and fiber will be available to you with the skin on beets.
+Lots more vitamins and fiber will be available to you when leaving the skin on this root vegetable.

 If you are roasting the beets you can simply peel the beets with your fingers once they have been roasted.